Wayside School Is Falling Down: Plot

 A nervous new student named Benjamin Nushmutt joins Mrs. Jewls' class, although the class, for whatever reason, thinks his name is Mark Miller.
 He tries to tell Mrs. Jewls his real name, but he is too shy.
 Because he feels ashamed of his real name, he eventually convinces himself that Mark Miller must be a better name, as he has become a popular student.
-Louis brings in Benjamin's lunch and leaves it on the teacher's desk, since there's apparently no one to claim it, as Benjamin realizes if he tells the truth now, Mrs. Jewls will think he's only saying it for the sake of a free lunch.
+Louis brings in Benjamin's lunch and leaves it on the teacher's desk, since there is apparently no one to claim it, as Benjamin realizes if he tells the truth now, Mrs. Jewls will think he is only saying it for the sake of a free lunch.